 Telecare Tools to Supplement Your Hearing Care

 Technology affects every facet of our lives and of course hearing care is no exception.
-From 17th century ear trumpets to bone anchored hearing aids, technology has been an inseparable component of hearing care.
+From 17th century ear trumpets to bone anchored hearing implantable devices, technology has been an inseparable component of hearing care.
 The two are so entwined that it’s hard to discuss hearing care of any kind without also discussing the technologies that are key enablers of that care.

 Through innovative technologies, new avenues for hearing care have been created that will improve the patient experience.
 Key among these is telehealth.
 Telehealth can be described as any remote technology that assists patients in communicating with their healthcare providers.
 It could take the form of video conferencing, a messaging app, or even a simple phone call.